What is in-home streaming?

 If you plan on gaming with a controller, you'll need to install ViGEmBus on your host machine.
 The driver emulates a gaming peripheral and is compatible with Sunshine.
 It does not require any configuration or customization - install it and you're done.
 ViGEmBus is now bundled in with Sunshine and simply needs to be enabled during the installation.

-ViGemBus is effectively being retired due to a copyright issue, and its author has announced he is stepping away from the project, but it should (hopefully) still work for the foreseeable future.
+ViGemBus is being retired due to a copyright issue, but should hopefully still work for the short-term, foreseeable future.

 Installing Moonlight